Tom Patty enters his fourth season with the Fitchburg State Ice Hockey team after joining the Falcons’ hockey coaching staff in 2016-17.

 After college, Patty spent the years 2001-2003 playing professional hockey in three different countries (Czech Republic, Slovakia and the US) with eight different teams.

-He is currently a graduate student at Fitchburg State, pursuing a Master of Education in Curriculum and Teaching.
+He recently graduated in December of 2018 from Fitchburg State, with a Master of Education in Curriculum and Teaching.

 Patty started his coaching career at Monadnock Regional High School in Swanzey, New Hampshire as an assistant coach where he helped lead them to the New Hampshire Division III State Championship.

 Patty then started working for The Winchendon School in Winchendon, Massachusetts as a Math teacher, varsity hockey coach, varsity lacrosse coach and as the associate director of athletics.
 He worked there for 11 years, wearing many different hats.
-Overall, between playing and coaching, Patty has been involved in the game of hockey for 36 years.
+Overall, between playing and coaching, Patty has been involved in the game of hockey for over three decades.

-He currently works full-time as an 8th grade mathematics teacher at Sky View Middle School in Leominster, Massachusetts, beginning his third year there in the fall of 2016.
+He has been working full-time as an 8th grade mathematics teacher at Sky View Middle School in Leominster, Massachusetts since the fall of 2014.

 Patty resides in Ashburnham, Massachusetts with his wife Veronika and children Nola and Finn.